 Secure by Design

-As part of the Government’s National Cyber Security Strategy, The Department for Digital, Culture, Media & Sport (DCMS) and the NCSC have jointly published a review to improve the cyber security of consumer Internet of Things (IoT) products and associated services.
+As part of the Government’s National Cyber Security Strategy, The Department for Digital, Culture, Media & Sport (DCMS) and the NCSC conducted a review to into how to improve the cyber security of consumer Internet of Things (IoT) products and associated services.

-The review addresses key risks related to consumer IoT and proposes a Code of Practice for IoT manufacturers and developers, including thirteen practical steps to address bad practices within the industry.
+The review addressed key risks related to consumer IoT and proposed a Code of Practice for IoT manufacturers and developers, including thirteen practical steps to address bad practices within the industry.